nirmeshk/tweet_analysis/README.md

 ##### Time Series
 - Using (hash)[http://redis.io/commands/hincrby] data structure of redis.
-- Hash key will be of format time_slot:12 , time_slot:27 ; where 12 and 27 and bin numbers.
+- Hash key will be of format `time_slot:12` , `time_slot:27` ; where 12 and 27 and bin numbers.
 - A hash has multiple "fields" which we will use to store summary for particular bin.
-  - tweet_count: count of tweets received in this particular slot
+  - `tweet_count`: count of tweets received in this particular slot
-  - sentiment_pos : positive sentiment count in this bin
+  - `sentiment_pos` : positive sentiment count in this bin
-  - sentiment_neg : negative sentiment count in this bin
+  - `sentiment_neg` : negative sentiment count in this bin